 Why is it that, next to the birth day of the Savior of the world, your most joyous and most venerated festival returns on this day? . . .
 Is it not that, in the chain of human events, the birthday of the nation is indissolubly linked with the birthday of the Savior?
 That it forms a leading event in the progress of the Gospel dispensation?
 Is it not that the Declaration of Independence first organized the social compact on the foundation of the Redeemer’s mission upon earth?
 That it laid the cornerstone of human government upon the first precepts of Christianity, and gave to the world the first irrevocable pledge of the fulfillment of the prophecies announced directly from Heaven at the birth of the Savior and predicted by the greatest of the Hebrew prophets six hundred years before?

-Adams was exactly right: America’s birth is directly linked to the birth of our Savior.
-In fact, the United States of America is the only nation established by Christian people, upon Biblical principles, and dedicated to the purpose of religious liberty.
+Adams was exactly right.
+The United States of America is the only nation in human history established by mostly Christian people, founded upon 2,000 years of Christian thought, Reformation preaching and Biblical Natural Law principles—and dedicated to the purpose of religious and personal liberty and equal justice under the law.
 This truth is easily observed within America’s earliest history.

-The sentiments and statements of America’s founders make it clear that this nation has enjoyed a love and appreciation for the rights and freedoms recognized in Natural Law that is unique in the annals of human history.
-No other people have such a heritage.
+From the beginning, the sentiments and statements of America’s founders make it clear that this country has enjoyed a love and appreciation for the rights and freedoms recognized in Natural Law that is unique in the annals of human history.
+No other nation has such a heritage.

-Therefore, at this Christmas season, let us remember well the founding principles of these United States of America.
-Furthermore, let us renew with vigor the fight for freedom before our liberties and our heritage are gone altogether.
+Furthermore, let us renew with vigor the fight for freedom before our liberties and heritage disappear altogether.